open-contracting/deploy/docs/how-to/update.rst

    salt-ssh 'ocds-docs-staging' pkg.autoremove list_only=True
    salt-ssh 'ocds-docs-staging' pkg.autoremove purge=True

-Then, login to the server and check for and delete any remaining packages, files or directories relating to the package:
+Then, login to the server and check for and delete any remaining packages, files or directories relating to the package, for example:

 .. code-block:: bash